mui/material-ui/examples/gatsby/README.md

 ## The idea behind the example

 [Gatsby](https://github.com/gatsbyjs/gatsby) is a static site generator for React.
+The project template adds `@material-ui/core` and it's peer dependencies.

 ## gatsby-theme-material-ui